aadhil96/redesign/README.md

 # Rules and Regulations

-1.Design a simple on page website for mozilla campus club - RUSL
+1. Design a simple on page website for mozilla campus club - RUSL

-2.HTML code you used from other websites, the page of your website the code is on, and a description of how you altered it.
+2. HTML code you used from other websites, the page of your website the code is on, and a description of how you altered it.

-3.Your site must include:
+3. Your site must include:
-        ..a) adequate text-to-background contrast.
+        ..* adequate text-to-background contrast.
-			  ..b) easy-to-read font size.
+			     ..* easy-to-read font size.
-	      ..c) easily identifiable navigation with clear and concise labels.
+	         ..* easily identifiable navigation with clear and concise labels.
-        ..d) consistent styles and colors.
+           ..* consistent styles and colors.
-        ..e) text without spelling and grammar errors.
+           ..* text without spelling and grammar errors.